Techtacles/system-monitoring/README.md

 ## Overview

 This project provides a modular framework for gathering system telemetry.
 It leverages `gopsutil` for cross-platform metric collection and includes a structured logging system.
-The agent is designed to be extensible, with a planned dashboard for real-time visualization.
+The agent is designed to be extensible, with a  dashboard for real-time visualization.
+This dashboard refreshes every 30 seconds.

 ## Features